 In the afternoon the royal entourage will travel to the energy company Stockholm Exergi in an electric hydrofoil built by Swedish boatbuilder Candela.
 As the boat gains speed, the hydrofoil lifts it up, reducing drag and allowing even greater speeds.
 From 2023 the electric hydrofoil will be used as a ferry in Stockholm.
 Stockholm Exergi is one of Scandinavia’s largest energy companies.
-It produces fossil-free energy from various sources and aims to have a positive climate balance by 2025.
+They utilise residual heat and convert biofuels and the waste that no longer can or should be recycled into energy.
 After the tour at Exergi, the King and Queen will visit SciLifeLab, a research facility for an international community of researchers working in the life sciences and other areas, which fosters collaborations on innovative healthcare solutions.
 In the evening, as thanks for the hospitality they have received in Stockholm, King Willem-Alexander and Queen Máxima will host a concert by the ensemble of violinist Tim Kliphuis.

 Thursday 13 October – Gothenburg